As British social media influencers publicize pandemic travels, backlash mounts

 While some have argued that their trips were genuinely necessary for business reasons, many appear to have exploited a business loophole, while millions of people have been confined to their houses and separated from their loved ones.
 Britain has recorded more than 100,000 coronavirus deaths.
 In recent days, the British government has vowed to clamp down on those attempting to embark on nonessential trips.

-“Technically any influencer can go to Dubai take a few photos and claim it’s work,” wrote one user on social media.
+“Technically any influencer can go to Dubai take a few photos and claim it’s work,” wrote one user on Instagram.
 Many others declared they were unfollowing celebrities posting travel photos.

 On Wednesday, Home Secretary Priti Patel announced she would seek to change the regulations.
 Under the new measures, travelers will be required to fill out a form that states why they are leaving the country, and may be sent home if their reason is not deemed sufficient enough.